tari-project/doc-playground/docs/tari-templates.md

     }
 ```

 These are the means that we are going to intereact with the data type we've created in the Counter structure.

-We can create a new counter component on the network (so we can have multiple Counter components running at each of their component addresses), a method to call the current value of the counters, and a method to increase any counter's value by 1.
+Using this template, we can create a new counter component on the network (so we can have multiple Counter components running at each of their Component addresses), a method to call the current value of the counters, and a method to increase any counter's value by 1.

+## Common modules on the Ootle

+While this details the basic structure, you may have several questions.
+How do I control who has access to this template, or the components created from them?
+If I wanted to make my own token, how would I represent it?
+How exactly does the Ootle "execute" a template?

-## Template Library Components
+### Template Library Components

 Below are several of the core components used when developing templates: